Options

 1. Command-line argument - Explicitly provided by user

-2. Environment variable / System property - If referenced in defaultValue
+3. Static default / Environment variable / System property - From defaultValue annotation

 Multiple Default Values